 - the simulation of timeseries of light exposures using a Radiance matrix-based method, which can be used as input to a non-visual direct response model.

-More information is available at: http://faculty.washington.edu/inanici/Lark/Lark_home_page.html
+More information is available in the README file and at http://faculty.washington.edu/inanici/Lark/Lark_home_page.html

-Tutorials can be found here: https://www.youtube.com/channel/UC3hiIWgMCPn3JfBO6J9UUfw
+Tutorials can be found at https://www.youtube.com/channel/UC3hiIWgMCPn3JfBO6J9UUfw